Information for Room 26 - 2nd Grade with Ms. Bark

 To reward students, every Friday, they will have CHOICE TIME the last 30-40 minutes of the school day.
 This means that students will be given the chance to extend their learning in fun ways and work on social skills at the same time.
 To determine the order that students will follow for picking an activity from the list for that week, the student with the most pink tags will get to choose first then the student with the second highest number of pink tags earned for that week will pick second, etc!
 The more pink tags a student has earned, the sooner they get to select an activity.
 Some activities have a limited number of participants so when an activity is full - at the maximum number of participants - students will have to make a different choice.
 While students are selecting activities, I will be able to spend time encouraging students to earn more pink tags the next week.

 Students will be expected to read outside of school on a regular basis.
-The required weekly reading for the students in my class is at least 100 minutes each week (20 minutes daily).
+The required weekly reading for the students in my class is at least 100 minutes each week (approximately 20 minutes daily).
 Students are expected to read books that are at their reading level.
 Reading aloud to your child is encouraged and those minutes will count toward the required 100 minutes per week.
 The recording of these minutes on a weekly reading log will be due each Friday.

 Students will be responsible for a Home Folder that they will take back and forth to school and home each day.
 Students are also responsible to deliver any notes to me in the morning.

 If your child has work that they have not completed in class, that work will be sent home and should be returned to school when finished.